 Autism

+Brain Injury

 Deaf

 Refer to VR Standards for Providers, Chapter 20: Premiums, for more information.

 C-1206: Benchmarks

 SE services may not exceed 24 months, beginning with Benchmark 2.
 When the customer needs an SE longer than 24 months to reach job stabilization, a VR3472, Contracted Service Modification Request, must be completed and submitted for approval.
 The VR counselor and the customer must agree to extend services and must document the approved extension on the customer's individualized plan for employment (IPE).